Semi Truck Insurance: Providers, Coverage & Costs

 ---|---|---|

-General Liability Insurance, Also Called Public Liability Insurance | Third-party property damage and bodily harm | Drivers with authority and motor carriers |
+General liability | Third-party property damage and bodily harm | Drivers with authority and motor carriers |

-Trucking Liability Insurance, Also Called Primary Liability | Third-party property damage and physical injury resulting from truck accidents | Drivers with authority and motor carriers |
+Trucking or primary liability | Third-party property damage and physical injury resulting from | Drivers with authority and motor carriers |

-Nontrucking Liability Insurance | Third-party damages when you are using your truck for nonbusiness purposes | Drivers under lease |
+Non-trucking liability | Third-party damages when you are using your truck for non-business purposes | Drivers under lease |

-Bobtail Insurance | Damage to your truck caused by collision, theft, vandalism, or natural disaster | Drivers under lease |
+Physical damage | Damage to your truck caused by your collision, theft, vandalism, or natural disaster | All owner-operators |

-Physical Damage Coverage | Damage to the cargo you’re hauling | All owner-operators |
+Motor truck cargo | Damage to the cargo you’re hauling | All owner-operators |

-Motor Truck Cargo Insurance | Employees’ lost wages and medical bills after a work-related injury or illness | All drivers and motor carriers with employees |
+Workers’ compensation | Employees’ lost wages and medical bills after a work-related injury or illness | All drivers and motor carriers with employees |

 Some examples of accidents that trigger bobtail insurance include those that occur:

-- On the way to pick up your first load
+- On the way to pick up your first load.

-- After you drop off a load and are on your way to pick up the next
+- After you drop off a load and are on your way to pick up the next.

-- On your way home after a delivery
+- On your way home after a delivery.

 Physical damage insurance comes in two parts: